Paperz-org/penta/docs/docs/guides/errors.md

 # Handling errors

-**Django Ninja** allows you to install custom exception handlers to deal with how you return responses when errors or handled exceptions occur.
+**Penta** allows you to install custom exception handlers to deal with how you return responses when errors or handled exceptions occur.

 ## Custom exception handlers